 Pests that affect carrots

 One of the most common pests that affect carrots is the carrot fly, small black flies.
 Their larvae feed on the carrots and can make your entire crops inedible.
+Thankfully, our carrot planting guide will show you how to keep these annoying little insects away from your carrots.

 Despite its name, the carrot fly larvae also loves the roots of related plants, such as parsnips, celery and parsley.
 So if your carrots are affected, any related plants close are likely to also be affected.